Will History Repeat Itself in America?

 The Nazis made concentration camps into factories of death.

-So take a walk through Dachau and be determined this will never happen again!
+So take a walk through Auschwitz and be determined this will never happen again!